homegamesio/homegames-core/README.md

 ```

 ## Dashboard
-By default, the Homegames core server will serve the Homegames dashboard on HOME_PORT.
+By default, the Homegames core server will serve the Homegames dashboard on `HOME_PORT`.
 If you're developing a game locally and want to start it directly instead of navigating through the dashboard, set `START_PATH` in your config.json.

 The dashboard is rendered like any game but has special knowledge about game sessions and players.